Last Updated on

 Babies under 6 months old usually don’t take well to sun cream, so think about investing in a Universal Baby Parasol for your little newborn.
 At the same time, be sure to dress them up in protective clothing, like hats that can cover their eyes too.
 And try to purchase light coloured clothes, and white ones if you can – they’re much better at reflecting the sun away compared to the dark blues and reds and greens we often see babies wearing.

-Pack Plenty of Cleaning Material
+Pack Plenty of Cleaning Material for your Newborn

 If your baby is going outside, and it’s under 3 to 6 months old, then you should always pack plenty of cleaning materials in your day bag.
 Of course, no one is taking their baby out without being properly prepared in the wet wipes department, but when they’re a newborn, you’re going to need some antibacterial hand gel in your bag as well.